KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 [[🤖FTTransformer]]

 ## Notes from Harvard🎓
 http://nlp.seas.harvard.edu/2018/04/03/attention.html
 - self-attention is a an attention mechaism of realting different positions of a single sequence to compute a representation of the sequence.
 - Encoder maps an input sequenc of symbol representations (x1, .... xn) to a a seuqence of continuous representations z=(z1, ..., zn).
 The decoder generates from z an output sequence(y1,...ym) of symbols one element at a time.
 Each step is auto-regressive as generated symbols are used as additional input when generating text.
-- Droput is applied to the output of each sublayer, before it is added to the sub-layer input and normalized.
+- Dropout is applied to the output of each sublayer, before it is added to the sub-layer input and normalized.
 Requires all sublayers of the model to have a fixed dimensions to make residual connnections (which add elemnt-wisely?) possible.
 - Each layer has two sub-layers.
 The first is a multi-headed self attention mechanism and the second is a simple, point-wise feed-forward network.
 - the decoder inserts a third layer, which performs multi-head attention over the output of the encoder stack.
 Again layer normalization and residual connections are used.
 - To prevent the decoder from attending to subsequent  poistions a musk is used, so that the predictions only depend on known outputs at positions less than i.